iNavFlight/inav/lib/main/ChibiOS/testhal/STM32/STM32L4xx/IRQ_STORM/readme.txt

 ** TARGET **

-The demo runs on an STMicroelectronics STM32L4-Nucleo board.
+The demo runs on an STM32 Nucleo64-L476RG board.

 ** The Demo **

 The application demonstrates the use of the STM32L4xx GPT, PAL and Serial drivers in order to implement a system stress demo.

-** Board Setup **

-- Connect an RS232 transceiver to pins PA9(TX) and PA10(RX).
-- Connect a terminal emulator to the transceiver (38400-N-8-1).

 ** Build Procedure **